Johns-Hopkins-CISRE/MISST/README.md

 # Acknowledgements
 MISST was developed by Hudson Liu over the course of an internship led by Luu Van Pham, M.D.
 (IT Director of the *Johns Hopkins Center for Interdisciplinary Sleep Research and Education*).
 Additionally, this project was made possible thanks to Lenise Kim's gold-standard murine sleep staging data.

-MISST's logo design is the result of a combined effort by both [delogodesign](https://www.fiverr.com/delogodesign/design-2-professional-logo-with-source-files) and [Tomona Oishi](https://github.com/TheIllusioner).
+MISST's logo is the product of a combined effort by both [delogodesign](https://www.fiverr.com/delogodesign/design-2-professional-logo-with-source-files) and [Tomona Oishi](https://github.com/TheIllusioner).